 The efficiencies of filters are rated on a scale of 16, known as MERV ratings.
 MERV stands for Minimum Efficiency Reporting Value.
-This number informs the user, under the least efficient conditions, how well the filter is designed to capture contaminants.
+This number tells the user, under the least efficient conditions, how well the filter is designed to capture contaminants.

-To explain MERV ratings more impactfully, these are some usual MERV ratings and how they correspond to efficiencies.
+To explain MERV ratings more impactfully, these are some usual MERV ratings and how they relate to efficiencies.
 This is only a guide, so make sure you read the filter manufacturers’ information when purchasing specific filters.

 Rating Average Filtration Efficiency